 Wine Grape Harvest

 There’s something magical about Oregon vineyards during harvest season.
 As the leaves turn golden and winegrowers pluck grapes by the cluster, an excitement runs through wineries.
-While most annual events are taking the year off (sorry, grapestompers), there are still plenty of ways to relish in Oregon’s wine grape harvest.
+Check with your favorite local wineries for harvest-season events.

 Wineries like Eola Hills and Patton Valley offer picnic reservations with gourmet food, paired wines and checkered blankets provided.
-Treat yourself to Domaine Drouhin’s Passeport du Monde dinner series (limiting capacity to ensure social distancing), or harvest grapes for the 2020 estate vintage at Domaine Divio’s exclusive Ban des Vendanges event.
+Treat yourself to Domaine Drouhin’s Passeport du Monde dinner series, or harvest grapes for the 2020 estate vintage at Domaine Divio’s exclusive Ban des Vendanges event.
 Bring your camera to Hood River’s Viento tasting room that overlooks the legacy vineyard or to the orchard-surrounded Wy’East Vineyards, which grows grapes on east-facing slopes best viewed in the cool morning sun.
 Mt.
 Hood’s first winery, cidery and brewery in one, The Grateful Vineyard offers tastings by appointment with a stunning backdrop of the mountain and a farm stand for to-go treats.
 Fall colors linger in Southern Oregon, where you can drink in views of yellowing leaves at DANCIN Vineyards along the Bear Creek Wine Trail and Wooldridge Creek on the Applegate Valley Wine Trail, among others.
-Outside Portland, the Vineyard & Valley Tour Route is a feast for the eyes without leaving your car.
+Outside Portland, the Vineyard & Valley Tour Route is a feast for the eyes.

-Right now it’s best to stay close to home — so pick a winery local to your community.
-Wear a face covering and book an appointment before visiting, or just order the wine online.
-Check in with the business to inquire about virtual tasting events; some wineries like Ponzi host guided virtual group tastings.
+If you’d rather not visit in person, check in your favorite Oregon winery to inquire about virtual tasting events; some wineries like Ponzi host guided virtual group tastings.
 For cozy at-home ideas, find harvest recipes from Willamette Valley wineries and consider joining a wine club as many offer free delivery and October introduces fall releases.

 Cider cake is very good, to be baked in small loaves.
 One pound and a half of flour, half a pound of sugar, quarter of a pound of butter, half a pint of cider, one teaspoonful of pearlash; spice to your taste.
 Bake till it turns easily in the pans.
 I should think about half an hour.